Editorial Style Guide

 Website names are set roman without quotes or italics.
 Example: She suggested we view ted.com and Facebook.

 See also internet, URL.

 West Coast, the West

-Members of what is considered the majority culture in the United States.
-While the term Caucasian is commonly used in place of white, neither a common ancestry related to the Caucasus Mountains region, nor an assumption that all whites are culturally or ethnically homogeneous, should be assumed.
+While the term “Caucasian” is commonly used in place of White, neither a common ancestry related to the Caucasus Mountains region, nor an assumption that all Whites are culturally or ethnically homogeneous, should be assumed.